 Revisit your Keep items.
 Now choose the items that will make up your capsule wardrobe.
 Take into consideration your current lifestyle (workdays, weekends, special activities, etc.).
 Choose what you will live with for the next ‘x’ number of days by category: clothes, shoes & accessories.
 Now pack up everything else that is left including any “undecided” items.

 5. Move the Donate and Recycle categories to your car or staging area.

 - Donate – Consider getting creative with your donation items.
 Give to friends.
 Maybe there is a local charity or church that could benefit from your donation.
 Also, consider posting your donation to your local freecycle (exercise your discretion and take safety precautions if using this option).

 - Recycle – Your unusable items can be recycled with a little extra effort too.
-Make sure to label them as such and drop off at your nearest Goodwill store or consider one of these other options.
+Make sure to label them as such and drop off at your nearest Goodwill store.
+Search if a school near you has a textile recycling bin.
+Or consider one of these other options.

 Enjoy the journey